Longwater1234/WedemyServer/README.md

 # WedemyServer

 Backend repo.
 A Springboot + Vue.js 3 clone of Udemy.
+Uses HttpSession (stored in Redis) + Cookies, for authentication.
+Also contains CSRF protection.

 ## Requirements

-- Java 11+
+- JDK 11+
 - MySQL 8
-- Hibernate
 - Redis Server (local or Cloud)
 - Google OAuth Credentials (for _Sign In With Google_)
 - Lombok-enabled IDE.